mmnowak/mp3_ludido/README.md

 * A reset password functionality.
 * A feedback form.
 * Improved formatting of the Instruction section on the Full Activity page.
+* Return back to the Activities by Age or Activities by Occasion after clicking edit, delete, Add to or Remove from Favourites buttons on these pages.

 ## Technologies Used